 Mobility – this into account physical difficulties with walking or support you need to go out on your own

 Care – this looks at any problems you have with personal care such as cooking, washing and dressing

 Personal Independence Payment (PIP)

 This benefit replaces Disability Living Allowance (DLA).
-It is designed to allow people with a long term health problem or disability to live as independently as possible.
+It is designed to allow people under 65 with a long term health problem or disability to live as independently as possible.

 There are two parts to this benefit:

 Mobility – this takes into account physical difficulties with walking or support you need to go out on your own

 Daily Living – this looks at any problems you have with things like cooking, washing and dressing, budgeting and social interaction

 This is a benefit paid to people age 65 or over who have a long term illness or disability and need help with their personal care.
 More information can be found here.

 Universal Credit has replaced most income related benefits.
 If you are currently in receipt of an old style income related benefit you can remain on this until you have a change of circumstances or are moved over to Universal Credit as part of the managed migration process.